 Professor Maciej Zylicz was born in 1953 in Gdansk.
-Studied experimental physics and biology at the University of Gdańsk.
-In 1980 he completed his doctorate in biochemistry, in 1986 he was awarded his habilitation degree in molecular biology, and in 1992 he was made professor.
-In 1980-1999 he worked at the University of Gdańsk, where he was vice-rector for science (1990-1993).
-In 1993-1994 he was a visiting professor at the Institute of Oncology of the University of Utah.
-In 1999-2016 he was head of the Molecular Biology Department of the International Institute of Molecular and Cell Biology in Warsaw.
+He studied experimental physics and biology at the University of Gdansk.
+In 1980 he completed his PhD in biochemistry, in 1986 he was awarded his habilitation degree in molecular biology, and in 1992 he received the title of Professor.
+In the years between 1980 and 1999 he worked at the University of Gdansk, where he was the head of the Department of Molecular Biology (1991-1999) and vice-rector for science (1990-1993).
+From 1982 to 1984 he was a postdoctoral fellow at University of Utah and Stanford University.
+In 1993 and 1994 he was a visiting professor at the Institute of Oncology of the University of Utah, School of Medicine.
+In 1999-2018 he worked at the International Institute of Molecular and Cell Biology in Warsaw (1999-2016, head of the Molecular Biology Department).
+In 2005 he was elected President (Executive Director) of the Foundation for Polish Science (2005-present).

 Publications and speeches